The Best Video Doorbells

 Based on the collective feedback from user reviews and our own in-office testing, we cut the nine which were the most confusing, frustrating to use, and hardest to set up.
 This left us with four video doorbells that will be welcome additions to any home.

 Why we chose it

 We love the Ring Video Doorbell Pro for its sleek, modern design, rectangular shape, and raised button that makes it look close enough to a standard doorbell to not confuse guests.
-We also love that the Ring Pro comes with four different faceplates — silver, charcoal, black, and white — to help it blend in, no matter the color of your house.
+We also love that the Ring Pro comes with four different faceplates — Satin Nickel, Pearl, Venetian, and Black — to help it blend in, no matter the color of your house.

 Every video doorbell is larger than a standard house doorbell, since it has to fit in more technology.
-As a result, some video doorbells come out bulky.
+As a result, some video doorbells come out more bulky than a traditional doorbell.
 The Ring Pro is the smallest doorbell of our top picks.
 Instead of looking like a small brick, it can rest in the palm of your hand while you (just about) close your fingers over it.